 - Ritter Range

 These mountain ranges each offer unique experiences, hiking, stunning views, and incredible wildlife sightings.
 If you are traveling to or visiting San Francisco, have a look at this incredible 4-day trip from San Francisco to Yosemite, Lake Tahoe and Sierras.
-A great way to witness some of Sierra Nevada’s beauty is going day trips from Fresno.
+A great way to witness some of Sierra Nevada’s beauty is going on day trips from Fresno.
 Read our guide about what to do in Fresno and parks near the city.

 – Cascade Range

 The Cascade Range, also known as the ‘American Alps,’ spreads 700 miles along the United States’ northwestern coast to Canada (it’s one of the best viewpoints in Vancouver).
 The range is astonishingly beautiful, dotted with snow-capped mountains and volcanoes, and includes the famous Mount Rainier.

 Mount Rainier boasts the Cascade Ranges’ highest point, reaching an elevation of 14,411 feet (4,392 m).
 It also occupies Mount Saint Helens – the active stratovolcano that last erupted in 2008.
 Several peaks in the Cascade Range reach a staggering elevation of 10,000 feet and are referred to as the ‘High Cascades.’